jasonlam604/grunt-rename-util/README.md

  * 2013-06-11 v0.0.3   Minor Fixes and added jslint checking
  * 2013-04-03 v0.0.2   Add support for folder renaming
  * 2013-03-19 v0.0.1   First release for grunt-rename-util 0.0.1

+ ## Old Download Stats

+ Due to the renaming of the package stats were reset, for people are interested if this plugin was used at all the stats on April 30, 2017 where:

+ * 132 downloads in the day
+ * 2718 downloads in the last week
+ * 11,975 downloads in the last month